 Short Essay on Georg Lukács

-August 12, 2019 12:00 am Leave your thoughtsR.G.
-Williams
+August 12, 2019 12:00 am Published by Leave your thoughts

-A key work by Lukács is his study: ‘History and Class Consciousness’ (1923).1 This work from 1923 is probably Lukács’ masterpiece — giving a full outline of Orthodox Marxism, the Marxism of Rosa Luxemburg, the revolutionary power of the working class, historical materialism, class consciousness, and a brief outline of Bolshevism.
+A key work by Lukács is ‘History and Class Consciousness’ (1923).1 This work is probably Lukács’ masterpiece — giving a full outline of Orthodox Marxism, the revolutionary power of the working class, historical materialism, class consciousness, and a brief outline of Bolshevism.
 ‘History and Class Consciousness’, as a book and as a series of studies, is effectively the philosophical argument for Marxism and for revolutionary Marxism.
 This book, in effective terms, provides the basis for thinking through the philosophical issues of Marxism — and the means by which the ideas of Marxism can be translated into revolutionary action.
 The book, and its studies, also gives a clear outline of Lukács’ own thought — his attempt to develop philosophy in revolutionary terms, to make philosophy part of the struggle for Revolution and for Socialism.
 Lukács’ greatest contribution to the politics of Socialism remains ‘History and Class Consciousness’, which outlines, fully, the philosophical argument for Revolutionary Socialism.

-Another key work by Lukács is his study: ‘Lenin: A Study on the Unity of his Thought’ (1924).2 This work from 1924 was one of the first attempts to really engage with the politics of Lenin within the politics of Marxism.
-Lukács’ study of Lenin outlines the core ideas of Lenin’s Marxism — the theory of revolution, the theory of the revolutionary party, the theory of imperialism, the theory of state and revolution — and clearly connects them to the wider development of Marxism.
+Another key work by Lukács is his study of Lenin: ‘Lenin: A Study on the Unity of his Thought’ (1924).2 This work was one of the first attempts to really engage with the politics of Lenin within the politics of Marxism.
+Lukács’ study of Lenin really outlines the core ideas of Lenin’s Marxism — the theory of revolution, the theory of the revolutionary party, the theory of imperialism, the theory of state and revolution — and clearly connects those ideas to the wider development of Marxism.
 In many ways this short 1924 work is one of the best studies of Lenin’s actual ideas — clearly outlining Lenin’s ideas as part of the revolutionary tradition of Marxism.
 Lukács’ genius, in this work, was his ability to fully outline Lenin’s theories and Lenin’s politics while also firmly placing them in the overall development of the ideas of Marx.
 Lukács shows, in his study of Lenin, how Lenin’s ideas were an effective continuation of the ideas of Marx — for the struggle for Socialism in Russia, and for the struggle for Socialism in the world.

 Lukács is the philosopher of Socialist Revolution.
 His ideas always called for the open social struggle for revolution and for social revolution.
 His ideas, in effect, are the ideas of achieving social liberation via the process of social revolution.
 Social liberation and social revolution, for Lukács, are always the same process — guiding the process of social struggle towards Socialism.
 This makes him one of the key philosophers of Marxism — both as a philosophy of theory and as a philosophy of practice.